aetheryx/remindme/README.md

     "MESSAGE_REACTION_REMOVE_ALL"
   ]
 }

 ```

 At this point, all you have to do is start the bot with `sudo npm start` (or `sudo pm2 start remindmebot.js`).

 ## License
 This project is licensed under the MIT License - see the [LICENSE file](https://github.com/Aetheryx/remindme/blob/master/LICENSE) for more info.
-Basically, you can do whatever the fuck you like as long as you mention/credit me in your code if you use mine.
+Basically, you can do whatever the fuck you like as long as you mention/credit me.
 Oh, and you can't sue me if it blows up.